Lith1um/Canopy-Stencil/readme.md

 ### Dark Mode

-By default, Canopy looks for a `dark` class on the HTML tag to determine if the colour palette should switch to dark mode, however this is easily configurable for your needs.
-Similarly to the main colour palette, you can override any dark mode colours:
+By default, Canopy looks for a `dark` class on the HTML tag to determine if the color palette should switch to dark mode, however this is easily configurable for your needs.
+Similarly to the main color palette, you can override any dark mode colors:

 ```css
 html.dark {